 With more than 250,000 members, the State Bar of California is the largest state bar association in the United States.
 Headquartered in San Francisco, the California State Bar has branches in Los Angeles and Sacramento.

-Use the website of the State Bar of California to search for an attorney.
-The search for an attorney in California requires considering a number of factors including the attorney's training, education, experience, location, and focus area or specialty.
+From the website of The State Bar of California, you can find the attorney’s address, phone number, bar number, and disciplinary action history (if any).
+Finding the best attorneys in California for your case requires considering a number of factors including the attorney's training, education, experience, location, and focus area or specialty.

 The duties of the Executive Director include reporting to the bar's 19-member Board of Trustees, the governing body for the agency.